sjs7007/StreamingVideoDownloader/README.md

 3. Enter the file name.
 4. The file will be saved in the home directory of the user with the given file name.
 5.
-6. NOTE : I just noticed that in some cases the video doesn't seem to be stored at all and hence in those cases, the method
+6. NOTE : I just noticed that in some cases the video doesn't seem to be stored at all and hence in those cases the method
 7.        will obviously fail and hence the script.